 We work hard to keep complementary healthcare, and in particular CNHC registrants, at the forefront of decision-making by bodies such as the National Institute for Health and Care Excellence (NICE) and the Charity Commission.
 View our Consultation responses here

-- Information about Private health cash plans
+- Private health cash plans

 CNHC registration is recognised for reimbursement with a number of private health cash plan providers.
 This means that clients who are members of the relevant plans can claim for the cost of the treatments when they visit CNHC registered complementary therapists.
 Find out more information here